huangsam/chowist/README.md

 http://www.patorjk.com/software/taag
 </pre>

 This is a [web application](http://ciscochef.herokuapp.com/) that shows a dynamically created map of places that my Cisco coworkers and I have deemed worthy of eating at around the San Jose campus.
 It's responsive, meaning that it will look great on computers, smartphones and tablets.
 This map will benefit not only employees at Cisco, but also people around the Bay Area.

 [Click here](https://github.com/huangsam/ciscochef/wiki) to check out the project wiki!

 ## TODO list

-For this leg of the project, the focus is to make the app clean, elegant and resilient.
 Here are the remaining tasks:

-- Enable a custom domain like www.ciscochef.com
-- Enable API keys
-- Refine UI/UX of homepage via CSS
+- Refine UI/UX of homepage